jfhbrook/pyee/docs/index.md

 pyee is a rough port of
 [node.js's EventEmitter](https://nodejs.org/api/events.html).
 Unlike its
-namesake, it includes a number of subclasses useful for implementing async and threaded programming in python, such as async/await as seen in python 3.5+.
+namesake, it includes a number of subclasses useful for implementing async and threaded programming in python, such as async/await.

 ## Install